etzinis/optimal_condition_training/README.md

                     "one_hot_class", "one_hot_super_class", "multi_hot_class"]
 queries_priors = [0.4] + [0.3] + [0.3] + [0.] * 3
 ```

-We will try to soon also release the conditional version with embedding refinement for the conditional Sudo rm -rf model [[3]](#3) because the code is associated with MERL licences.

 The dataset uses online mixing.
 You can test the generator as shown next: